Mars190/speedtyper.dev/NOTES.md

 - `/dwocs` directory?
 - Split CONTRIBUTING.md into docs for backend and frontend
 - Setup: use nvm, build-options, yarn docker
+- Tests?
+- Go from packages/front&backend to /frontend & /backend

 ### Backend (NestJS)
 - Use `Logging` instead of `console.log()`
+- Updating all dependencies (Main ones are NestJS)